Vivian Answers Day #12: Osteoarthritis, Red Algae, Hiatal Hernia, Femur Fractures, Maca Powder, Green Tea, And More!

 Dear Vivian, I have been taking Zantac for at least 15 years because of acid reflux caused by hiatal hernia.
 I know it is bad for your bones, but I have no choice, as I do not want to run the risk of damaging my esophagus.
 I try to follow your bone density program as best as I can, but I cannot eat some of the foods you recommend because of intestinal problems.
 I also take at least 600 mg of calcium a day.
 Will what I am doing, along with some exercise help to keep my bones healthy, as I already have osteoporosis in my lower spine and hip?

-The beauty of following a nutritional, lifestyle, and exercise plan such as the Save Our Bones Program to increase bone density is that it offers a wide variety of choices.
+The beauty of following a nutritional, lifestyle, and exercise plan such as the Osteoporosis Reversal Program to increase bone density is that it offers a wide variety of choices.
 So don’t get stressed if some foods don’t agree with you.
 There are plenty to choose from!

 In reference to your acid reflux due to a hiatal hernia, I wonder if you have ever tried stopping the Zantac.
 This drug is an H2 receptor antagonist which blocks the action of histamine in the stomach, thus decreasing digestive acid production.
-As I write in the Save Our Bones Program, adequate levels of stomach acid are necessary to properly absorb both micronutrients – such as crucial minerals and vitamins, and macro nutrients, especially proteins.
+As I write in the Osteoporosis Reversal Program, adequate levels of stomach acid are necessary to properly absorb both micronutrients – such as crucial minerals and vitamins, and macro nutrients, especially proteins.

-Many followers of the Save Our Bones Program (including myself) were able to gradually – and successfully – wean themselves off the acid reducing drugs.
+Many followers of the Osteoporosis Reversal Program (including myself) were able to gradually – and successfully – wean themselves off the acid reducing drugs.
 But make sure you consult with your doctor first.

 To your bone health!